-Steenbock wanted to patent his irradiation process to ensure the quality of the commercially produced vitamin D-enhanced irradiated foods and to protect the Wisconsin dairy industry from the oleomargarine industry.83,86 Unlike butter, margarine, a cheap butter substitute, lacked vitamins A and D; however, margarine could be fortified with vitamin A. Steenbock was convinced that the Wisconsin dairy industry would suffer if the oleomargarine manufacturers had access to a process for vitamin D enrichment.83,86
+Steenbock wanted to patent his irradiation process to ensure the quality of the commercially produced vitamin D-enhanced irradiated foods and to protect the Wisconsin dairy industry from the oleomargarine industry.83,86 Unlike butter, margarine, a cheap butter substitute, lacked vitamins A and D; however, margarine could be fortified with vitamin A. Steenbock was convinced that the Wisconsin dairy industry would suffer if the oleomargarine manufacturers had access to a process for vitamin D enrichment.
+83,86

 Steenbock asked the University of Wisconsin to manage his patents.
 The response from the Board of Regents was tentative and lukewarm, as there was no precedence for patent management.
-Realizing the prospects of Steenbock's discovery, Harry L. Russell, dean of the College of Agriculture, and Charles S. Slichter, dean of the Graduate School, convinced several alumni to create an independent organization to handle the patents.83,86,87 Thus, the Wisconsin Alumni Research Foundation (WARF) was founded on November 14, 1925, to administer Steenbock's patents.
-WARF granted the licenses for using the irradiation process and functioned as an intermediary between the university and commerce.86 It ensured the quality of irradiated products and monitored the appropriateness of the manufacturers' advertising claims.
-WARF was able to deny licensing to the oleomargarine industry, thereby ensuring the commercial viability of Wisconsin's dairy industry, the driving force of the state's agricultural economy.
-The monies generated from the licenses were used exclusively for the promotion of research at the University of Wisconsin.
+83,86 Realizing the prospects of Steenbock's discovery, Harry L. Russell, dean of the College of Agriculture, and Charles S. Slichter, dean of the Graduate School, convinced several alumni to create an independent organization to handle the patents.
+83,86,87 Thus, the Wisconsin Alumni Research Foundation (WARF) was founded on November 14, 1925, to administer Steenbock's patents.87 WARF granted the licenses for using the irradiation process and functioned as an intermediary between the university and commerce.86 It ensured the quality of irradiated products and monitored the appropriateness of the manufacturers' advertising claims.
+WARF was able to deny licensing to the oleomargarine industry, thereby ensuring the commercial viability of Wisconsin's dairy industry, the driving force of the state's agricultural economy.83 The monies generated from the licenses were used exclusively for the promotion of research at the University of Wisconsin.83

 Quaker Oats received the first license from WARF in February 1927 to manufacture vitamin D-enriched breakfast cereal.
-Licenses were issued to pharmaceutical companies (Abbott Laboratories, Mead Johnson, Parke Davis, Winthrop Chemical Co, and Squibb) to manufacture a medicinal vitamin D product called Viosterol (irradiated ergosterol).
-By 1934, the irradiation process was extended to produce vitamin D-fortified milk.
-Soon, vitamin D fortification was Harry Steenbock (1886-1967) in an undated photograph showing Steenbock conducting a food irradiation experiment.
+87 Licenses were issued to pharmaceutical companies (Abbott Laboratories, Mead Johnson, Parke Davis, Winthrop Chemical Co, and Squibb) to manufacture a medicinal vitamin D product called Viosterol (irradiated ergosterol).
+83 By 1934, the irradiation process was extended to produce vitamin D-fortified milk.
+83 Soon, vitamin D fortification was achieved inexpensively by adding vitamin D directly to milk.
+The advent and consumption of vitamin D-fortified foods led to the eradication of rickets.
+Vitamin D food fortification was a public health triumph.
+Photosynthesis of vitamin D in foods by ultraviolet irradiation, made feasible by the seminal discoveries of Steenbock and Hess, was instrumental in this success.

+Harry Steenbock (1886-1967) in an undated photograph showing Steenbock conducting a food irradiation experiment.